rvjc/free-mandelbrot/README.md

 program's ability to process very high-precision floating-point numbers at speed.
-By keeping the display window small and using colors efficiently, this program is able to generate reasonable detail using a Maximum Iterations Count = 256
+By keeping the display window small and using colors efficiently, this program is able to generate reasonable detail within a reasonable amount of time using a Maximum Iterations Count of 256.

 A new view is typically rendered in less than a minute although this time will increase in darker regions.